 Top of the page

-You have had a procedure to give you an access device.
+You have had a procedure to give you an access device or a tunnelled central venous catheter.
+You may also hear it called a Broviac, a Hickman, or a central line.
+There may be 1, 2, or 3 external lines (or lumens) available to use.
+There is a small cuff beneath your skin on the central line to help keep the line in place.
 You will now be able to get medicine, blood, nutrients, or other fluids with more comfort.
 You won't have to be stuck by a needle every time.
 For some people, blood for lab tests can be drawn from the access device.

 You will have an incision.
-The incision will leave a scar that fades with time.
+It will leave a scar that fades with time.
 The site may be sore for a day or two.
 You may need to take 1 or 2 days off from work.
 You may have this access device for weeks or months.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to feel better as quickly as possible.